Shadow IT

 In organizations, shadow IT refers to information technology (IT) systems deployed by departments other than the central IT department, to bypass limitations and restrictions that have been imposed by central information systems.
 While it can promote innovation and productivity, shadow IT introduces security risks and compliance concerns, especially when such systems are not aligned with corporate governance.

 Origins

 Information systems in large organizations can be a source of frustration for their users.
-In order to bypass limitations of solutions provided by a centralized IT department, as well as restrictions that are deemed detrimental to individual productivity, non-IT departments might develop independent IT resources and for the specific or urgent need or requirements.
+In order to bypass limitations of solutions provided by a centralized IT department, as well as restrictions that are deemed detrimental to individual productivity, non-IT departments might develop independent IT resources for their own specific or urgent need or requirements.
 With a personal computer, PC Magazine said in 1984, "now every executive's secretary or assistant bookkeeper can bang out in 20 minutes what once took a team of MIS specialists 2 days to accomplish".
 In some cases, IT specialists could be recruited or software solutions procured outside of the centralized IT department, sometimes without the knowledge, or approval of corporate governance channels.